trallard/cfep/cfep-26.md

    - Community building (e.g., organizing events, workshops, etc.)
    - Documentation and educational materials (e.g., tutorials, guides, etc.)
    - Outreach and communication (e.g., engaging with users, etc.)
-   - Contributor experience and governance (e.g., improving the onboarding process, supporting contributors, streamlining processes, etc.)
+   - Contributor experience and governance (e.g., improving onboarding and offboarding, supporting contributors, streamlining processes, etc.)
 6. Consider the impact of the work on other maintainers or core members; consider paid time for others to review work if this is expected to take a significant amount of